V-S pushes back school start to August 31

 However, the storm caused that to be moved.
 “For indoor events, like volleyball, and moving into winter sports like wrestling and basketball, that visitors be required to wear some form of face covering,” he said.

-The school districts are meeting to create an unified policy across the conference.
+The school districts are meeting to create a unified policy across the conference.

 Board members shared concerns that it may be difficult for some to get into the habit of wearing some sort of covering starting the school year.